Teachers and Compensation for Workplace Violence

 Under North Carolina workers’ compensation law, employees in the field of education, whether primary or secondary, are entitled to certain benefits and compensation if they are injured while on the job or engaging in duties required of the job.
 For almost all employees of public schools, there are specific benefits in place for those employees who are injured as a result of workplace violence, directed at them or the building.

-If you are filing for benefits as a school employee, the Raleigh workers’ compensation lawyers of the Law Office of Sam Scudder, can help you with any part of the process.
+If you are filing for benefits as a school employee, the Morehead City workers’ compensation lawyers of the Law Office of Sam Scudder, can help you with any part of the process.
 Contact us at 919-851-3311 to speak with an experienced attorney whose goal is to help you to claim the benefits which you are guaranteed under the law.

 Specifics of Compensation